YtoTech/latex-on-http/README.md

 * `compiler` defaults to `pdflatex`.
 Available compilers: `pdflatex`, `xelatex`, `lualatex`, `platex`, `uplatex` and `context`.
 * `resources` entries:
     * These are the files uploaded and to be compiled;
-    * There must be an entry for the [main Latex document](https://en.wikibooks.org/wiki/LaTeX/Modular_Documents), tagged with the `main: true` value; if there is only one entry, it is considered the main document;
+    * There must be an entry for the [main LaTeX document](https://en.wikibooks.org/wiki/LaTeX/Modular_Documents), tagged with the `main: true` value; if there is only one entry, it is considered the main document;
-    * Resource entries that are not the main document must be specified a `path`, relative to main document; these files can then been referred in the Latex sources;
+    * Resource entries that are not the main document must be specified a `path`, relative to main document; these files can then been referred in the LaTeX sources;
     * There are several resource content formats:
         * String format, with `content` (value must be encoded as a valid Json string);
         * Inline file format, with `file` (value must be [base64](https://en.wikipedia.org/wiki/Base64) encoded)